alexanderkiel/lens-workbook/README.md

-__This software is ALPHA, lacks documentation and has to be deployed in conjunction with other Lens modules.__
+__Please start at the [Top-Level Lens Repo][9].__

 # Lens Workbook Service

 [![Build Status](https://travis-ci.org/alexanderkiel/lens-workbook.svg?branch=master)](https://travis-ci.org/alexanderkiel/lens-workbook)

-A workbook storage service for Lens.
+The workbook storage service of Lens system which is one of several backend services.

 ## Usage with Leiningen